ncphillips/truecoders.io/_coders/hollis-medley.markdown

   - Dual Enrollment
 references:
 - name: Cody Winton
-  title:
-  company:
-  quote: Hollis brings a plethora of skills to the table and has a real knack for
+  reference: Hollis brings a plethora of skills to the table and has a real knack for
     learning.
 He has a real ability to accomplish, and learn from, any problem given him.
 I'd recommend Hollis for a developer position.
 skills: